-Practice notes
+Practice Notes

 A number of new practice notes came into force including Barring Allegations, Competence and Compellability of Witnesses, Conviction and Caution Allegations, Drafting Fitness to Practise Decisions and Health.
-We will ensure all practice notes are kept up to date, remain fit for purpose and take account of relevant case law.
+We will ensure all practice notes are kept up to date, remain fit for purpose and take account of relevant High Court or Court of Appeal Decisions.
 All practice notes are available on the HPC website at: www.hpc-uk.org/publications/practicenotes